-CLD uses litigation strategically to develop key aspects of rights and to establish key rights principles, based on constitutional and international law.
+CLD uses litigation strategically to establish and advance key rights protections, based on constitutional and international law.

 The Centre for Law and Democracy filed an amicus curiae (friend of the court) brief in a constitutional appeal in Indonesia lodged by the Central Information Commission asserting that there are problems in its founding legislation in terms of the protection of its independence.
 While the members of the Commission have historically been independent of the public authorities they oversee, the Secretariat of the Commission is “operated by the government”, to use the very words of the legislation, Law No. 14 of 2008 on Public Information Disclosure.